 Krishna joined Connecticut’s Squash Haven seven years ago, at age 11.
-She will be heading to Boston University in the fall to study human physiology, with the ultimate goal of becoming a cardio thoracic surgeon.
+She attends Boston University and plans to study human physiology, with the ultimate goal of becoming a cardio thoracic surgeon.
 Krishna is the first person in her family to go to college.
 A committed student, Krishna is a member of the Richard C. Lee National Honor Society, the National Society of High School Scholars, and the National Latin Spanish, and Math Honor Societies.
 She has participated in Girls Who Code and captained a Robo Squad.
 Krishna looks forward to the opportunity to travel to London during her time at Boston University.
 “The SEA Booster Scholarship will empower me to live out the college life that I have envisioned for myself,” says Kirshna.
 “I want to conduct research alongside my professors, compete on the BU squash team, and participate in internship opportunities in Boston.”

 Cameron Shepherd (SquashBusters Boston) – University of Massachusetts – Amherst